Rose Creative Strategies: History

 The agency was created in the US in 1984.
 The Russian office was opened in 1989 and started offering advertising services to the international companies entering the Soviet market, in particular for Coca-Cola and Fanta, which were among the first advertising campaigns in Russia created by founder John Rose and his Russian team.
 In 1991, the agency placed the first advertising billboard for Coca-Cola near the Paveletsky railway station.
-The agency also launched the first in Russia scratch cards promotion with instant prizes for the Sony and created the first Russian outdoor advertising campaigns for Baskin Robbins.
+The agency also launched the first scratch-card promotion in Russia, offering instant prizes for Sony products, and created the country's first outdoor advertising campaigns for Baskin Robbings.

-In 1995 the agency launched an advertising campaign for "Stresstabs" which included an award-winning billboard featuring a business man (actually a mannequin) that was about to make his last jump.
+In 1995 the agency created an advertising campaign for Stresstabs that included an award-winning billboard featuring a mannequin posed as a businessman about to jump.
 The billboard said: "Stop.
 Take Stresstabs".
 The single billboard resulted in massive publicity and became the finalist of London International Advertising Awards — London International Advertising Awards.